ctsit/redcap_deployment/fabric-todo-list.md

 * DONE Make 'prod'  load settings/prod.ini  much like 'vagrant' loads vagrant.ini
 * DONE Address the problem of 'deploy' requiring sudo perms in 'configure_redcap_cron'.
 * DONE Write delete_all_tables a command that can drop all tables in a DB without dropping the DB.
+* DONE Write a function "delete_remote_my_cnf" that deletes ~/.my.cnf on the remote host.
+See write_remote_my_cnf for reference.
+* DONE Call 'delete_remote_my_cnf' as the final step in both 'upgrade' and 'deploy'

 ## Things Philip must do